Bobby Brown returns for his third season at the helm of the Lincoln Saltdogs.

 Carcione played 10 seasons as a catcher and corner infielder after being selected by the Oakland Athletics in the 10th round of the 1988 MLB draft out of Texas A&M, reaching as high as Double-A. After wrapping his playing career with the Sioux City Explorers in 1998, Carcione was hired as an assistant coach for the Fargo-Moorhead RedHawks in 1999 and has been coaching ever since.

-The 50-year old from Chicago most recently served as Director of Baseball Operations at Northern Illinois University in 2015, and had been an assistant coach at NIU for three seasons prior.
+The Chicago-native most recently served as Director of Baseball Operations at Northern Illinois University in 2015, and had been an assistant coach at NIU for three seasons prior.

 Carcione spent two seasons as pitching coach for Sioux City in 2006-07 and handled managerial duties for the Ottawa Rapidz (Can-Am League) in 2009.